visual-knight/platform-community-edition/README.md

 Fill your environment with your data!

+### Install dependencies

+`npm install`

-### We have to prepare the database
+### Prepare database

 _NOTE: working database is required for mysql or postgres_

-1. go into libs/api-interface
+1. go into `libs/api-interface`
 2. you can find a file with the name schema.prisma
 3. Setup your databse (Choose between Postgresql, Mysql and SQLite) _NOTE: environments setup must be done!_
-4. Create initial database migration statements for the application `npx prisma2 migrate save --name "init" --experimental` _NOTE: You have to commit the migration files to be able to update later easy the database changes_
-5. Lift up the database with the structure `npx prisma2 migrate up --experimental`
+4. Lift up the database with the structure `npx prisma2 migrate up --experimental`
-6. Generate the photon library `npx prisma2 generate`
-7. Create the first user `node postinstall.js` _NOTE: You'll see credentials and API key in console_
+5. Create the first user `node postinstall.js` _NOTE: You'll see credentials and API key in console_

 Everything is done and we can start the UI and API Server ;)

 ### Start the ui and api server (2 servers in parallel)

-- Starting the api server: `npx ng run api:serve` _NOTE: default http://localhost:3333/graphql_
+1. Starting the api server: `npx ng run api:serve` _NOTE: default http://localhost:3333/graphql_
-- Starting the ui server: `npx ng run visual-knight:serve` _NOTE: default http://localhost:4200_
+2. Starting the ui server: `npx ng run visual-knight:serve` _NOTE: default http://localhost:4200_

+### Build docker images

+`docker-compose up --build`

 ### Create a build